PaddlePaddle/docs/docs/guides/04_dygraph_to_static/index_en.rst

 - `Introduction of InputSpec <input_spec_en.html>`_ : Introduce the usage of InputSpec to specify the input signature from dygraph to static program.

-- `Debugging Methods <debugging_en.html>`_ : Introduce the debugging methods when using ProgramTranslator.
+- `Error Debugging Experience <debugging_en.html>`_ : Introduce the debugging methods when using ProgramTranslator.

 ..  toctree::